BIRDS of AFRICA is available to download for FREE

 Tasso Leventis for providing generous financial support for the App as well as images of many rarely photographed species.

-The 150 or so people from across the planet who have provided photos and calls, written and proofread texts, tested the App and provided useful feedback, without whom this App would not have been possible.
+The 150 or so people from across the planet who have provided photos and sounds, written and proofread texts, tested the App and provided useful feedback, without whom this App would not have been possible.

 John Caddick, African Bird Club, email@example.com